robotriley/erincore/README.md

 the main feature:
-user clicks the "erincore" button and the app fetches data from a movie API returns a random title that has a total running time less than or equal to 90min
+user clicks the "erincore" button and the app fetches data from a movie API returns a random movie that has a total running time less than or equal to 90min
+includes: movie title, director, genre, movie poster image, and of course total running time

 2nd feature:
 user selects a genre from the dropdown menu